806.8 Storm Water Pollution Prevention Plan (SWPPP)

 806.8.6 Erosion and Sediment Control (MO Specifications Division 800)

 Water pollution control measures shall be required of all contractors MoDOT hires.
-The contractor shall exercise best management practices throughout the project to control water pollution.
+The contractor shall exercise best management practices throughout the project to control erosion and water pollution.
 Construction of permanent drainage facilities and other activities, which may contribute to the control of siltation, shall be accomplished at the earliest practicable time.
 This work shall also consist of furnishing, installing, maintaining, and removing temporary control measures as shown on the plans (see Standard Plan 806.10) or as directed by the engineer.
-The control of water pollution will be accomplished through the use of berms, slope drains, ditch checks, sediment basins, seeding and mulching, straw bales, silt fences and other erosion and sediment control devices or methods.
+The control of water pollution will be accomplished through the use of berms, slope drains, ditch checks, sediment basins, seeding and mulching, silt fences and other erosion and sediment control devices or methods.
 Pollutants such as chemicals, fuels, lubricants, bitumens, raw sewage or other harmful materials shall not be discharged from the project.
-No work shall be started until the erosion and sediment control timetable and methods of operation have been approved.
+No work shall be started until the erosion and sediment control timetable and methods of operation have been approved and an on-site pre-activity meeting is conducted with the contractor and the engineer or their representative.

 Temporary erosion control measures shall be coordinated with permanent erosion control measures to assure economical, effective and continuous erosion and sediment control.
-Temporary erosion controls must be kept in place, inspected and maintained until revegetation, rock blanketing, paving, or another form of stabilization has occurred to an extent sufficient to to minimize sediment loss from the project and comply with MoDOT’s State Operating Permit.
+Temporary erosion controls must be kept in place until final stabilization has been achieved.

 Materials required for erosion and sediment control measures shall meet the standards of the Missouri Standard Specifications for Highway Construction.